-Cooking ribeye steak on the stove is one of the quickest ways to cook a steak.
-Follow this recipe for a restaurant-quality ribeye steak with a perfect sear and hot-pink center every time.
+Cooking ribeye steak on the stove is one of the quickest and simplest ways to cook a steak.
+Follow this recipe to achieve a restaurant-quality pan-sear with a pink, tender center every time.
+As the wife of a rancher, if there’s one thing I know how to cook well, it’s steak.
+Ribeye is probably one of my family’s favorite cuts, thanks to its melt-in-your-mouth texture and rich flavor.

 - Ribeye steaks – Boneless ribeye steaks have lots of marbled fat, which makes them great for pan-searing.
 They have a rich taste with a juicy, tender bite.
 If you’re not a fan of the ribeye, another thick steak like a New York Strip is a great option.
 A thicker steak is less likely to overcook.